The Social Culture of Planets, Wisconsin on Lake Lucerne

 Val Ritchie worked at the Planets during the short three month summer season.
 He worked at the boathouse cleaning boats, renting boats or cleaning motors.
 Row boats were $1 a day or $5 a week.
 Johnson row boat motors were $3 a day or $10 a week.
 Motor oil saturated the wooden planked floor, permeating the room with its scent.
 The two-story, dark green boathouse also provided a couple of rental rooms above for summer employees who were treated to a wonderful southern view of Lake Lucerne .
 The boathouse sat at the lake’s edge on a pier extending out into the lake giving the building a much bigger appearance.
 The children would often laugh and giggle trying to answer their voice echoing within the empty boathouse.
 Beyond the pier, a breakwater of logs and rocks protected the shore and swimming area.
 The sounds of water lapping the breakwater or the puttering sound of a boat motor taking fishermen out for the day broke àie otherwise quiet moments.
 Val’s children played at the boathouse and swam with the children of the tourists who came to use the beach.
 The beach was used for bathing and sunning.
 The beach was mainly for the tourists, but many locals, including youthful Potawatomi, spent several sunny afternoons enjoying the water.
 The children of the Kokoma school took outings to the boat house and beach.
 Food for these outings was prepared in the upstairs area of the boat house.

 Ike George, Val’s cousin, was a guide on the Lake.
-The two cousins would spend many hours planets7talking to each other at the boathouse.
+The two cousins would spend many hours talking to each other at the boathouse.
 They also spent many hours playing cards with the Bruss in the evening.
 Even the card game had a celestial theme.
 The game was called Shoot the Moon.
 Ike George provided a guide service to fishermen for many years.
 Ike also looked after the Planets when the Bruss family were away for a couple days.
 Ike was said to be the most honest Indian around.

 The Bruss family son, Walter, married Erna Pieplow.
 Erna’s father was the president of a Building and Loan in Milwaukee and was part owner and founder of Security Savings and Loan.
 Whenever the elder Pieplow was introduced to someone, he’d say, “This is the hand that shook the hand of President Coolidge.”
 The elder Pieplow was active in Wisconsin politics during this period.
 Mr. Pieplow did not exactly like Walter Bruss after the couple were divorced in 1935.
 A son, Carl Bruss, lived in Wausau and passed away at an early age in the 1930s.

 Walter Bruss worked for the railroad on the postal car run from Milwaukee to Ashland.
-Walter planets8was also the postmaster for Planets, Wisconsin and a real estate broker.
+Walter was also the postmaster for Planets, Wisconsin and a real estate broker.
 As early as 1922, Walter Bruss was arranging for the Potawatomi to put on performances of the war dance.
 Billed as an Indian pow-wow, tourist could watch these performances every Saturday evening at 8 P.M. with Sunday shows at 2 and 8 P.M.

 Frieda Bruss, the only daughter, was a secretary in Milwaukee and came north on vacation during the summer.
 A brother, Oscar H. Bruss, who had been employed as a printer for a newspaper in Wausau, also lived in Milwaukee.
 William Bruss another brother, also known as Bill, was an architectural engineer.
 William had been in Russia 1928-1932 during that country’s the first five year plan.